-The Board of Directors Network-1 Security Solutions, Inc.
+The Board of Directors

+Network-1 Security Solutions, Inc.

-We consent to the reference to our firm under the caption "Experts" in the Post-Effective Amendment No. 1 on Form S-1 to Form SB-2 and Form S-2 (of which this consent is filed as Exhibit 23.1) pertaining to the Network-1 Security Solutions, Inc. and to the incorporation by reference therein of our report dated March 25, 2008 related to the financial statements of Network-1 Security Solutions, Inc. for the year ended December 31, 2007 and December 31, 2006 included in its Annual Report on Form 10-KSB for the year ended December 31, 2007 filed with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in the Post-Effective Amendment No. 2 on Form S-1 (of which this consent is filed as Exhibit 23.1) pertaining to the Network-1 Security Solutions, Inc. and to the incorporation by reference therein of our report dated March 25, 2009 related to the financial statements of Network-1 Security Solutions, Inc. for the year ended December 31, 2008 and December 31, 2007 included in its Annual Report on Form 10-K for the year ended December 31, 2008 filed with the Securities and Exchange Commission.